 Timeline: November 2008-June 2009: Dick Peterson and Craig Engwall begin discussions with UPM Blandin with Tom Duffus of the Conservation Fund serving as facilitator for the discussions.
 An agreement is reached to proceed with a project proposal to the LSOHC and a draft conservation easement is agreed to.
 Appraisal is completed and certified and negotiations over final terms begins.
 A project funding proposal is submitted to LSOHC.
 The proposal is recommended by LSOHC to the Legislature and Legislature appropriates $36 million over 2 years for the project.

 - June 2009: Agreement on terms is reached with UPM Blandin and Option is signed.

-- Funding: Appropriation from Minnesota Session Laws 2009.
+Funding: Appropriation from Minnesota Session Laws 2009.
 Chapter 172, Art.
 1, Sect 2.
 Subdiv.
-3. Forests provided $18 million each in fiscal years 2010 and 2011 and required at least $9 million in private donations for the project.
+3. Forests provided $18 million each in fiscal years 2010 and 2011 and was provided from the Outdoor Heritage Fund as appropriated by the Minnesota State Legislature and recommended by the Lessard-Sams Outdoor Heritage Council (LSOHC) to restore, protect, and enhance Minnesota's wetlands, prairies, forests, and habitat for fish, game, and wildlife.
+Matching funding was required and so at least $9 million in private donations were also provided for the project.
 The total price of $44 million was met with $9.75 million in private donations (Blandin Foundation, Richard King Mellon Foundation, National Fish & Wildlife Foundation - Walmart Acres for America Program) provided through a grant to the DNR from the Conservation Fund and $34.25 million from the legislative appropriation.